ndexcontent/ndexindraloader/README.rst

 .. note::

-    Due to limitations with the service only networks with 100 nodes or less can be analyzed
+    Due to limitations with the service only networks with few hundred nodes or less can be analyzed

 .. note::